pettern11/matprat/README.md

 ## Create databases for tests and the application

 Create two databases, one for tests and one for the application.

-Copy the `database.sql` file and run the mysql queries.
+In the database for the application, Copy the `database.sql` file and run the mysql queries.

 Head into the test database and copy the `testdatabase.sql` file located in `server/test` and run the mysql queries.